-Apple announced the launch of redesigned control center at the WWDC event this week with iOS 11.
-In this article, we will show you how you can customize your iPhone’s control center using the new iOS 11.
+Apple redesigned its signature control center with iOS 11.
+And yes, starting with iOS 11 you can indeed customize control center without jailbreak!!!
+In this article, we show you how to do just that and make your iPhone’s control center truly your own using the new iOS 11.

 When iOS 10 was released, many users were not too happy with the redesigned control center.
 One of the main reasons around this was the inability to customize the control center.
 You couldn’t change it.
 Instead, you had to put with all the controls it displayed out of the box.